aws/aws-lc/BUILDING.md

 groups, and the corresponding setters reject a whole list on the first name they do not recognize; without narrowing, the directive would have no effect at all.
-The OpenSSL group-list modifiers are honored: `*` and `?` are stripped, since AWS-LC selects its own key shares, and `-` drops the group it prefixes.
+The OpenSSL group-list modifiers are honored: `*` and `?` are stripped, since AWS-LC selects its own key shares, and `-` drops the group it prefixes whatever else the value names.
+A value that leaves no group at all is not applied, since AWS-LC reads an empty group list as a request for its defaults.

 A `MinProtocol` naming a version AWS-LC does not have is the exception: the floor rises to the policy's `MaxProtocol`.
 Ignoring the directive would leave AWS-LC's